-In 1979, On Lok received a four-year Department of Health and Human Services grant develop to consolidated model of delivering care to persons with long-term care needs.
+In 1979, On Lok received a four-year Department of Health and Human develop Services grant to consolidated model of delivering care to persons with long-term care needs.
 On Lok piloted a new financing system utilizing Medicare and Medicaid dollars applied to a capitated payment model.
 In 1989, federal legislation extended On Lok's financing system demonstration programs in other parts of the country.
 In 1990, the first Programs of All-inclusive Care for the Elderly (PACE) received Medicare and Medicaid waivers to operate program.
 The Balanced Budget Act of 1997 established the PACE model as a permanently recognized provider type under both Medicare and Medicaid.
-In 1999, interim federal regulations were in 2006, the adopted, and regulations were passed.
+In 1999, interim federal regulations were adopted, and in 2006, the regulations were passed.
 By 2019, 130 PACE programs were operational in 31 states, serving over 50,000 participants.
 For additional information, visit the National PACE Association website: www.npaonline.org

 Volunteers of America National Services (VOANS), a subsidiary of Volunteers of America, Inc., is an affordable housing developer and senior healthcare provider with operations nationwide and in Puerto Rico.
 VOANS has a longestablished national presence as a quality provider of both housing and health care.
 The two business lines were merged to provide the financial and administrative strength needed support these complex businesses in 1997.
-VOANS serves a wide variety of clients facing challenges due income. age, physical mental or disability, with a special focus on dramatic seniors.
-The projected increase in the number of older adults in the United States who are living longer with fewer resources, coupled the emergence of managed healthcare, has created a demand for providers that can efficiently skillfully integrate affordable housing, healthcare and other supportive services.
+VOANS serves a wide variety of facing challenges due clients income, physical age, or mental disability, with a special focus on seniors.
+The dramatic projected increase in the number of older adults in the United States who are living longer with fewer resources, coupled emergence of managed the healthcare, has created a demand for that can efficiently and skillfully integrate affordable housing, healthcare and other supportive services.
 VOANS is one of the few organizations with a proven track record in both serviced enriched affordable housing and senior care, thus it is uniquely positioned to take advantage of the increasing opportunities to leverage strengths from each business line

-TO PACE
+To PACE